mikechambers/darci/README.md

 This will sync all pvp activities for players who have been added to dclisync.
-The initial sync may take some time depending on the number of games the player has played, and whether `DCLI_FIX_DATA` environment variable is enabled.
+The initial sync may take some time depending on the number of games the player has played, and whether `DCLI_FIX_DATA` environment variable is disabled.
 Subsequent data syncs will be much faster.

 If any errors occur, make sure you have set the `DESTINY_API_KEY` environment